-5.11 Tactical uses them and so do every other high quality bag maker out there.
+5.11 Tactical uses them, and so does every other high-quality bag maker out there.

-Nomatic Luggages come equipped with them as well, so I know you won’t have any zipper issues that you see with other cheap products.
+Nomatic Luggage comes equipped with them as well, so I know you won’t have any zipper issues that you see with other cheap products.

-Lastly, these luggages come with TSA locks that can give you peace of mind while you travel.
+Lastly, this luggage comes with TSA locks that can give you peace of mind while you travel.

 The Carry-On Classic

-This is the baby of the bunch but my most favorite.
+This is the baby of the bunch but my favorite.

-This is as basics as luggages get though as it doesn’t have the key features that the Carry-On Pro does.
+This is as basic as luggage gets, though, as it doesn’t have the key features that the Carry-On Pro does.

-This is the cheapest of the three but lacks a lot of the stuff that make the line of Nomatic luggages worth buying.
+This is the cheapest of the three but lacks a lot of the stuff that makes the line of Nomatic luggage worth buying.